HomeYogaHow To Do Triangle Pose (Utthita Trikonasana)

 After reviewing the pose’s common faults, let’s move on to breathing.
 Controlled breathing is essential for mental and physical equilibrium.
 Yoga breathing techniques for the posture:

-Inhale deeply and raise your arms.
+Inhale and raise your arms.
 Exhaling, bring your arms down to your sides and together at your heart center.
 Align your spine forward.

 On the following inhale, stretch out with your right hand and step back with your left foot into a broad lunge.
 Breathing into this region should open one side of your torso.